okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factors/index.md

 #### Activate SMS Factor

-Activates am `sms` factor by verifying the OTP.
+Activates an `sms` factor by verifying the OTP.
 The request/response is identical to [activating a TOTP Factor](#activate-totp-factor).

 ##### Request parameters